Nashua Youth (h)EARS

 Music from Pirates of the Caribbean and more!

-Nashua Youth (h)EARS is supported by grants from NH State Council on the Arts, Nashua Arts Commission, King’s Daughters Benevolent Association, the Conway Arena Ice Rink Commission and Cogswell Benevolent Trust, Nashua Rotary Club West, and the Ella F. Anderson Trust.
+Nashua Youth (h)EARS is supported by grants from NH State Council on the Arts, Nashua Arts Commission, King’s Daughters Benevolent Association, the Bean Foundation, Conway Arena Ice Rink Commission and Cogswell Benevolent Trust, Nashua Rotary Club West, and the Ella F. Anderson Trust.